 We proudly showcase the work of local artists whose work relates to playful design.
 We tie in our drop-in activities + class curriculum to reflect the artist’s methods, shapes and materials to inspire our Minni Artists and give them a taste of the working artist process.

 “Feeling Feelings” is an artistic representation of a spectrum of emotions and their accompanied colors by artist + designer Elodie Blanchard.
 In this series of drawings Elodie uses a combination of ink and gouache to reinvent emotions with inspiration from color wheels and emojis.
-Her bright color palette and humorous interpretation of human feelings invites the viewer to participate in a serious kind of play.

 Ryan and Kimberly Habbyshaw